 - Plastic cups can be used to sort items.

-- Tape together two toilet paper rolls to create binoculars for a game of I Spy.
+- Tape together two paper towel rolls to create binoculars for a game of I Spy.

 - Babies love to hold whisks, and as your child gets older, you can use a whisk in the bath to swirl the water or make patterns in the sand.